-The quickest and easiest way to establish paternity for both parents sign the Wisconsin Voluntary Paternity Acknowledgment form at the child's birth.
+The quickest and easiest way to establish paternity is for the father to sign the Wisconsin Voluntary Paternity Acknowledgment form at the child's birth.
 However, there are other options available that can be used to establish paternity in Wisconsin.
 After establishing paternity, the father can move to gain custody and/or placement of the child.
+Establishing paternity also allows the mother to move to establish child support.
 If paternity is not established right away, the concerned party will have to file a paternity action.

 Filing a Paternity Action

 A paternity action is a proceeding where the court legally determines whether or not someone is the father of the child.
-To file a paternity action, the first step would be to file a petition to establish paternity.
-Within the petition, it should address why the party believes that a particular man is the father.
-After that, the alleged father has a couple of options when filing a written response to the allegations:
+To file a paternity action, the first step is to file a petition to establish paternity.
+You outline why you believe you are the father in the petition.
+After that, the other party has a couple of options when filing a written response to the allegations:

-- Agree that they are the father and allow the court to create a formal proclamation as such.
+- Agree that you are the father and allow the court to create a formal proclamation as such.

 - Formally object to the allegations by contesting them.

-It is important to note that if you acknowledge that you are the father, and the court accepts the formal written response, you will forever be considered the father.
-Also, if the man contests paternity, a DNA test will be required to determine paternity.
-If he is found to be the father, the court will order child support according to Wisconsin’s guidelines.
+It is important to note that if the other party acknowledges that you are the father, and the court accepts the formal written response, you will forever be considered the father.
+Also, if the other party contests paternity, a DNA test will be required to determine paternity.
+If you is found to be the father, the court will order child support according to Wisconsin’s guidelines.

 How Is Child Custody Determined?

-The court will decide custody based on the best interest of the child and allocate custody to the parent who they believe is fit to parent the child.
-The base for custody in Wisconsin is 50/50, so unless there is a reason for it to be otherwise, it should be 50/50, joint custody.
-Wisconsin courts base their decision on custody and placement factors such as a history of domestic violence, abuse or neglect, each parent's ability to provide a stable home that cares for the child's physical and mental needs, and the mental and physical health of each parent.
+The court decides custody based on the best interest of the child and allocates custody to the parent who they believe is fit to parent the child.
+The base for custody in Wisconsin is 50/50, so unless there is a reason for it to be otherwise, it should be joint custody.
+Wisconsin courts base their decision on custody and placement factors such as each parent's ability to provide a stable home that cares for the child's physical and mental needs and a history of domestic violence, abuse, or neglect.

 Do Fathers Have the Same Parental Rights as Mothers?

-There is a common assumption that the mother has greater child custody rights than a father, but in reality, there are no custody laws in Wisconsin that explicitly give a mother preferential rights to custody of the child.
+There is a common assumption that the mother has greater child custody rights than a father.
+But in reality, there are no custody laws in Wisconsin that explicitly give a mother the preferential right to custody of the child.

 How Do Wisconsin Courts Determine Child Custody?